TimotejK/wier-labs/docs/PA1.md

 The crawler needs to be implemented with multiple workers that retrieve different web pages in parallel.
 The number of workers should be a parameter when starting the crawler.
 The frontier strategy needs to follow the breadth-first strategy.
 In the report explain how is your strategy implemented.

 For each domain respect the [*robots.txt*](https://en.wikipedia.org/wiki/Robots_exclusion_standard) file if it exists.
 Correctly respect the commands *User-agent*, *Allow*, *Disallow*, *Crawl-delay* and *Sitemap*.
-If a sitemap is defined, all the URLs that are defined within it, should be added to the frontier.
 Make sure to respect *robots.txt* as sites that define special crawling rules often contain [spider traps](https://en.wikipedia.org/wiki/Spider_trap).
 Also make sure that you follow ethics and do not send request to the same server more often than one request in 5 seconds (not only domain but also IP!).

 During crawling you need to detect duplicate web pages.
-For the deduplicated web pages, check URLs that you already parsed and URLs that you have in the frontier if a duplicate exist.
+Check URLs that you already parsed and URLs that you have in the frontier if a duplicate exist.
 Make sure that you work with canonicalized URLs only!
 If you do not find duplicates by a URL, check if a web page with the same content was parsed already (extend the database with a hash or compare exact HTML code).

   * BONUS POINTS (10 points): Deduplication using exact match is not efficient as some minor content can be different but two web pages can still be the same.
 Implement one of the [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) methods to find collisions and then apply Jaccard distance (e.g. using unigrams) to detect a possible duplicate.
 Also, select parameters for this method.
 Document your implementation and include an example of duplicate detection in the report.